 The toolbox offers prebuilt workflows for easy execution from either FASTQ or clonotypes and/or matrices.

 Figure 12.
 The workflows available in QIAGEN CLC Single Cell Analysis Module.

 The workflows are designed to perform most of the possible steps in the analysis.

 Figure 13.
 An example of a workflow starting from an expression matrix.
 This workflow produces a UMAP plot annotated with automatically predicted cell types and clusters.
 The workflow also outputs a Dot Plot, Heat Map, and Violin Plot showing the expression of highly variable genes in each cell.
 If spliced and unspliced counts are available, the workflow also produces velocity estimates.

-We frequently release updates and improvements, such as bug fixes or new features.
+We frequently release updates and improvements, such new features or bug fixes.
 To get a complete overview, please visit the latest improvements page.